iamjoncannon/ReactBoil/PEP.md

 react make cont Navbar pres Widget Link Dropdown
 ```

-Four component files should populate inside the app folder, titled Navbar.js, Widget.js, Link.js, and Dropdown.js, with the correct boilerplate code written into each.
+...four component files should populate inside the app folder, titled Navbar.js, Widget.js, Link.js, and Dropdown.js, with the correct boilerplate code written into each.

 Finally, lets make a Bash command that will allow us to iterate on this codebase quickly, so we can update it for our next project.
-This one is a lot less complicated.
+This one is a lot less complicated (yes, this is just a fancy Bash alias).

 Based on the fact that we've stored an exact file path to the source directory in our cli.js file, its pretty simple to make a shortcut command to edit the entire template folder in our code editor.